nicklafferty/craftycody/content/crafts/diy-vanity-chair-upcycle.md

 While the chair was drying, I needed to make a new seat.
 The particleboard (or whatever it was) completely deteriorated and was unusable.
 I measure the diameter of the seat then halved it for the radius.
 I cut a piece of string that was the length of the radius and attached one end to a pencil.
 I held down the tip of the string on my new plywood and drew a circle around.
 It isn't a perfect science, but how I learned how to draw a pretty good circle in elementary school.

 I used my jigsaw to cut out the circle.
 This is the first time I've used it to cut curves, which is was it was made to do.
 It did a great job.
 I did have to trim the circle down a couple of times since it was a little too wide for the chair itself, but it wasn't too bad for a first attempt.
 Then, I sanded the sides, top, and bottom of my new seat.

+I taped off the sides to make a square and labeled the spots where the new buttons would go for tufting.